MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-4411.md

 # Fixed Asset Details Excel (report)

 The **Fixed Asset Details Excel** report shows fixed assets ledger entries for one or more fixed assets for a given depreciation book.

-You can choose to include reversed entries and/or inactive fixed assets.
+You can choose to include reversed entries and inactive fixed assets.

 The report Excel workbook contains two worksheets that you can use to analyze your fixed assets data:

-- Fixed Asset Details, and
+- Fixed Asset Details
 - FixedAssetData

 [!INCLUDE [excel-reports-use-the-worksheets](../includes/excel-reports-use-the-worksheets.md)]